opea-project/GenAIExamples/CodeGen/docker_compose/intel/cpu/xeon/README.md

 ## 🚀 Create an AWS Xeon Instance

 To run the example on an AWS Xeon instance, start by creating an AWS account if you don't have one already.
 Then, get started with the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home).
-AWS EC2 M7i, C7i, C7i-flex and M7i-flex instances are next-generation compute optimized instances powered by custom 4th Generation Intel Xeon Scalable processors (code named Sapphire Rapids).
-These instances are optimized for high-performance computing and demanding workloads.
+AWS EC2 M7i, C7i, C7i-flex and M7i-flex instances are 4th Generation Intel Xeon Scalable processors suitable for the task.

 For detailed information about these instance types, you can refer to [m7i](https://aws.amazon.com/ec2/instance-types/m7i/).
 Once you've chosen the appropriate instance type, proceed with configuring your instance settings, including network configurations, security groups, and storage options.

 After launching your instance, you can connect to it using SSH (for Linux instances) or Remote Desktop Protocol (RDP) (for Windows instances).
 From there, you'll have full access to your Xeon server, allowing you to install, configure, and manage your applications as needed.

-## 🚀 Build Docker Images
+## 🚀 Download or Build Docker Images

-First of all, you need to build the Docker images locally.
-This step can be ignored after the Docker images published to the Docker Hub.
+Should the Docker image you seek not yet be available on Docker Hub, you can build the Docker image locally.
 ### 1. Git Clone GenAIComps

 ```bash